-The science curriculum is mapped to ensure alignment with the national curriculum content and programme of study.
+The White Rose science curriculum is mapped to ensure alignment with the national curriculum content and programme of study.
 Key knowledge relates directly and builds towards the achievement of end of phase (KS1, Lower KS2 and upper KS2) 'end points', informed by the National Curriculum statements.

 Key skills are also mapped so that these are developed systematically and align directly to the specified working scientifically statements as outlined in the NC for each phase.
 At the start of each science topic, teachers share with the pupils the knowledge organiser which includes key vocabulary and "sticky" facts and knowledge.
+It also includes a "quick quiz" to recall prior learning.

+The beginning of each session begins with reviewing the previous knowledge and vocab.
 In each lesson, children are guided towards the learning intention through the use of success criteria.
-The LI and success criteria are shared at the beginning of the lesson and reviewed by children at the end.
+The LT and success criteria are shared at the beginning of the lesson and reviewed by children at the end.
 They are subsequently used by the teacher during the assessment and review of children's work.
 A working wall will be used to support and celebrate learning throughout each unit of work and will include key vocab.
 This will also be used to support the acquisition of key knowledge and will support the accurate use of an extended specialist vocabulary.

-To ensure a common ethos in the teaching and learning of science, staff and children were involved in the creation of the Farndon Primary School Science Principles: Science is good when;
+To ensure a common ethos in the teaching and learning of science, staff and children were involved in the creation of the pedagogical approach through the Cornerstones of Learning:

+Science is good when;